masum184e/handbook/web/typescript.md

 console.log(p.greet());
 ```

+The `public name: string` annotation is removed, but the code still works in any JavaScript environment.

 If we run with:

 ```bash
 tsc --noEmitOnError
 ```

-No JS files will be produced with any error.
+No JS files will be produced even after there have an error.

 If we allow emit: